pchiorean/Indentz/docs/README.md

 *Center* | ![center-left](img/textautosize-CL.png) | ![center](img/textautosize-C.png) | ![center-right](img/textautosize-CR.png)
 *Bottom* | ![bottom-left](img/textautosize-BL.png) | ![bottom-center](img/textautosize-BC.png) | ![bottom-right](img/textautosize-BR.png)

 If the text has only one line, **Auto-Sizing Type** will be set to *Height and width*.
-If it has multiple lines, the first run will set it to *Height only*, the second run to *Height and width* (in which case care must be taken that the lines are broken manually).
+If it has multiple lines, the first run will set it to *Height only*, the second run to *Height and width*.

 ### **Print**